jayteylee/ANDIE/README.md

     * Free drawing - more in its own section
     * Colour selection panel

 No formal testing framework was used however a lot of testing has been done with different shapes, sizes and mouse drag directions.
 Additionally undo/redo/save/export functionality has been tested.
-All but the free drawing is accurate when the image is zoomed, the free draw currently will warp somewhat when the image has been zoomed in or zoomed out.
+The drawn shapes should be accurate when the image is zoomed, though there seems to be some thickening of the lines.

 There is also a custom selection panel by selecting the choose colour option in the draw menu.
 This will allow you to select a new colour in the HSV format.